 Boon Grass Countertop Drying Rack

-For cleaning, we like this drying rack so they excess water drips down to the bottle.
+For cleaning, we like this drying rack so the excess water drips down to the bottom.
 Since we are in an apartment with limited counter space, the “grass” version fits better, but I know a lot of people have the “lawn” which is larger.

 Milk Snob Multifunctional Cover

 Just like the name says, multifunctional, it is a fitted infant car seat cover that also can be a nursing cover, on shopping carts, high chairs and more.

 Perfect for all those stinky diapers.
 Enough said.